Constant Lestienne

 Constant Lestienne ([kɔ̃stɑ̃ lɛstjɛn]; born 23 May 1992) is a French professional tennis player.
-He competes mainly on the ITF Men's Circuit and ATP Challenger Tour.
-He reached his highest ATP singles ranking of World No. 48 on 6 February 2023 and his highest doubles ranking of World No. 271 was achieved on 20 March 2023.
-He has won five ATP Challenger Tour singles titles.
-In addition, he has won five singles titles and three doubles titles in the ITF Men's Circuit.
+He reached his highest ATP singles ranking of world No. 48 on 6 February 2023 and his highest doubles ranking of No. 250 was achieved on 12 June 2023.
+He has won eight ATP Challenger singles titles.
+In addition, he has won five singles titles and three doubles titles on the ITF Circuit.

 Career

 2015: ATP Tour debut

 Lestienne reached his first career ATP Tour singles main draw at the 2015 Estoril Open after winning two singles qualifying matches.
 He lost in the first round to Pablo Carreño Busta.

 2016: First challenger title, betting scandal and ban

-In May 2016, Lestienne won his maiden ATP Challenger Tour tournament in Ostrava.
+In May 2016, Lestienne won his first ATP Challenger Tour tournament in Ostrava.

-In September 2016 Lestienne was suspended for seven months and fined $10,000 by the International Tennis Federation for betting on tennis matches.
-The Tennis Integrity Unit (TIU) in cooperation with French online gambling regulator ARJEL found that Lestienne had bet on 220 tennis matches between February 2012 and June 2015.
+In September 2016, Lestienne was suspended for seven months and fined $10,000 by the International Tennis Federation for betting on tennis matches.
+The Tennis Integrity Unit (TIU) in cooperation with French online gambling regulator ARJEL found that Lestienne had bet on 220 tennis matches from February 2012 to June 2015.
 None of these matches were his own.
-Half of the ban was suspended and his fine would be halved if he assisted the TIU.
+Half of the ban was suspended, and his fine would be cut in half if he assisted the TIU.